Leumas-LSN/benchere/README.md

 ## Screenshots

-Screenshots of the live dashboard, the job wizard and the PDF report are available in [`docs/screenshots/`](docs/screenshots/) (placeholder — populate during the next release cycle).
+Screenshots of the live dashboard, the job wizard and the PDF report are available in [`docs/screenshots/`](docs/screenshots/).

 ## Build from source